Computer Science vs Data Science: What’s the Real Difference?

 Key Takeaways

-Computer science primarily focuses on algorithms, software development, and system design, while data science emphasizes data analysis, statistical modeling, and machine learning.
+Computer science is centered on algorithms, software development, and system architecture, whereas data science emphasizes analyzing data, building statistical models, and applying machine learning to generate insights.

 Job opportunities in computer science include software engineering and systems architecture, whereas data science roles involve data analysis and implementing machine learning solutions.